He-Martijn/destini-challenge/README.md

 to do things.
 Just as I learned a lot from other students work.

-As far as my ownership goes of this project this project is published under the MIT license.
+As far as my ownership goes of this project it is published under the MIT license.

 Regards, Martijn.